Suraj-S23/Plant_smORFeus/CONTRIBUTING.md

    the genome source, annotation version, and how it was assigned to a split.
 6. Do not commit data files, checkpoints, or generated figures.

-## Code style

-- Follow the existing Google-style docstring conventions.
-- Replace `assert` statements with explicit `ValueError` or `RuntimeError`.
-- Keep all internal imports relative within `caduceus/` and `helpers/`.
-- Do not add `sys.path` manipulations.